GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 This step generates the vector embeddings for your input dataset.
 Currently, the default dataset is [Google Maps Restaurant Reviews](https://www.kaggle.com/datasets/denizbilginn/google-maps-restaurant-reviews).
 We will use a Jupyter notebook to run a Ray job that generates the embeddings & populates them into the instance `pgvector-instance` created above.

-1. Fetch the Jupyterhub service endpoint & navigate to it in a browser.
+1. Fetch the JupyterHub service endpoint & navigate to it in a browser.
 This should display the JupyterLab login UI:
    * IAP disabled: setup port forwarding for the frontend: `kubectl port-forward service/proxy-public -n $NAMESPACE 8081:80 &`, and go to `localhost:8081` in a browser
    * IAP enabled: Read terraform output: `terraform output jupyterhub_uri`.
        * From [Google Cloud Platform IAP](https://console.cloud.google.com/security/iap), check if the target user has role `IAP-secured Web App User`.
        * Wait for the domain status to be `Active` by using `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].status}'`

-2. Login to Jupyterhub:
+2. Login to JupyterHub:
    * IAP disabled: Use placeholder credentials:
         * username: admin
         * password: use `terraform output jupyterhub_password` to fetch the password value